 They have been recorded being seen in other highly humid places such as Hawaii, Panama, Sri Lanka, India, and Singapore.

-They only enjoy hanging around bedrooms because they eat spiderwebs, silk, wool, pet dander, hair, and the discarded larval cases of members of its own species.
+They also feed on spiderwebs, pet dander, shed human hair, dead insects, and the discarded larval cases of members of its own species.

-As also mentioned by this pest control guide by SFGate:
+As mentioned by this pest control guide by SFGate:

 - Don't be afraid to hand-pick the larvae casings you discover on the walls.
 Dispose of them as you wish.
 I personally pick them up with a tissue and flush them down the toilet because I'm scared they will crawl back out of the rubbish bin.